example42/example42.github.io/_drafts/2018-04-23-puppet_tutorial_part_3.md

 This solution is handy when you want to be able to reuse an existing system and let it have another role, as you only have to change the fact.
 **Please note that changing a systems use case is not considered best practice!** Usually you want to de-provision the old system and provision a new one.

 And then there is hiera.
-YOu can add node classifications also directly into hiera.
+You can add node classifications also directly into hiera.

     # /etc/puppetlabs/code/environments/production/data/nodes/id3046756732.domain.com.yaml
     #